Undergraduate Courses in Education

 EDUC 3302 Educational Psychology (3-0).
 A study of the teaching-learning process, including assessment and evaluation of student achievement; human growth and development; knowledge and skills concerning the unique needs of special populations, including multicultural and gifted and talented students.

-EDUC 3303 Methods and Classroom Management in Elementary School grades 4-8 (3-0).
-A survey of instructional strategies, materials, and planning based on the elementary curriculum, including classroom management, behavior management and procedures adapted to the personality of the teacher.
-Includes adaptations for exceptional and multicultural students.
+EDUC 3303 Methods and Classroom Management in Elementary School (3-0).
+A survey of instructional strategies, materials, and planning based on the elementary and middle school curriculum, including classroom management, behavior management and procedures adapted to the personalities of the students and teacher.
+Includes adaptations for exceptional, multicultural, and special needs students.

 EDUC 3305 Teaching Strategies and Classroom Management in Secondary School (3-0).
-Implementation of secondary curriculum including organization, planning and program evaluation, with emphasis on the scope and sequence of the essential elements for the subjects taught in the secondary school.
+Implementation of secondary curriculum including content, organization, unit and lesson planning, and program evaluation, with emphasis on the scope and sequence of the essential knowledge and skills for the subjects taught in the secondary school.

 EDUC 3309 EC-6 Early Childhood Methods and Classroom Management Education (3-0).
 The course addresses Early Childhood from infancy through fourth grade.
 Various Early Childhood settings and programs are described from their inception to present educational application.
 Developmentally appropriate practice is presented as it affects both the student and the teacher in the educational setting.
 Students will be presented with the role of the early childhood teacher and the importance of life long learning as it pertains to Early Childhood methods and classroom management in schools.
 In addition, this course serves as a prerequisite to taking the Teacher Certification Instrument as defined by the State of Texas.

-This course is designed to provide preservice teachers a critical analysis of the curricular components in the Early Childhood through Fourth grade setting, (EC-6).
+EDUC 3310 EC-6 Early Childhood Curriculum(3-0).
+This course is designed to provide pre-service teachers a critical analysis of the curricular components in the Early Childhood through Sixth grade setting, (EC-6).
 Curricular contents will be evaluated and discussed in order to enable the future educator to exhibit mastery of the competencies of the evaluative measure as identified by the State of Texas.
-Further, the students will evaluate and develop strategies to implement instructional strategies as prescribed by the State of Texas components for the education of young children in the K-4th grade setting.
+Further, the students will evaluate and develop strategies to implement instructional strategies as prescribed by the State of Texas components for the education of young children in the K-6th grade setting.

 EDUC 3328 Foundations of Bilingual Education (3-0).
-A survey of the psychology and philosophy of Bilingual Education, including a review of the methods and materials used in teaching the bilingual child.
-The psychology of first and second language acquisition.
-Vocabulary for bilingual instructional purposes in the elementary school subjects.
-Instruction given in both English and Spanish.
+A survey of the psychology and philosophy of bilingual education, including a review of the different types of bilingual programs.
+The psychology of first and second language acquisition are emphasized as well as the history and legal aspects of bilingual education.

 EDUC 3329 Methodology of Second Language Teaching (3-0).
-Techniques of teaching Spanish or English as a second language.
 Application of the principles of applied linguistics to the teaching of a second language.
-Use and function of the language laboratory.
-Instruction given in both Spanish and English.
+Review of the different methods and techniques used to teach the bilingual child. this course also investigates the impact of psychology and linguistics on language learning/acquisition.

 EDUC 4300 Internship in Teaching (3-0).
-A course designed for post-baccalaureate certification candidates to satisfy student teaching requirements by teaching full-time in an accredited school, jointly supervised by the University and school personnel.
+A course designed for post-baccalaureate certification candidates to satisfy student teaching requirements by being employed as the teacher of record in an accredited school, jointly supervised by the Univeristy and school personnel.
 Must meet requirements for eligibility to student teach.
 Offered during the fall term only.

 EDUC 4301 Internship in Teaching II (3-0).
-A course designed for post-baccalaureate certification candidates to satisfy student teaching requirements by teaching full-time in an accredited school, jointly supervised by the University and school personnel.
-Must have completed EDUC 4300.
+A course designed for post-baccalaureate certification candidates to satisfy student teaching requirements by being employed as the teacher of record in an accredited school, jointly supervised by the University and school personnel.
 Offered during spring term only.

 EDUC 4307 Teaching Language Arts in the Elementary School (3-0).
 A study of the language arts curriculum in the elementary grades, including spelling, composition, grammar, and handwriting.
 Activities focus on development of lesson plans, instructional materials, visual aids, and assessment of student progress.

-EDUC 4312 Methods and Materials in Secondary Schools (3-0).
-A survey of instructional strategies, including unit and lesson planning, materials and technology of instruction, curriculum content, behavior management, and adaptations for exceptional and multicultural students.
+EDUC 4312 Methods and Classroom Management in Secondary Schools (3-0).
+A survey of instructional strategies, including classroom management, materials and technology of instruction, behavior management, teaching and learning styles, and adaptations for exceptional, multicultural, and specific needs students.
+Instruction focuses on the learner-centered classroom.

 EDUC 4314 Reading Skills for Content Subjects (3-0).
 Methods and materials for teaching skills needed for locating, interpreting, and organizing reading materials used in science, social studies, math, and other content subjects.
 Includes interpretation of graphic aids, skimming, and scanning.

 EDUC 4315 Assessment and Remediation Techniques for Reading Problems (3-0).
-Assessment,diagnostic, and remediationtechniques to use in the classroom to determine how to best assist students with reading and identify reading problems.
+Assessment, diagnostic, and remediation techniques to use in the classroom to determine how to best assist students with reading and identify reading problems.
+Prerequisite: EDUC 4308

 EDUC 4325 Learner Centered Instruction (3-0).
 Required for students in post-baccalaureate programs.
 This course focuses on strategies and techniques of effective classroom instruction.